AntonAntonich/Guitar-School/README.md

 <ul>
 <li>See student's courses where he took part in</li>
 <li>Go to page with poduct-cards</li>
-<li>Try to buy product, bu using imitation of outside payment application</li>
+<li>Try to buy product, by using imitation of outside payment application</li>
 <li>See money rest by quering bank account</li>
 <li>Transfer money</li>
 </ul>